jhu-library-applications/catalyst-ansible/README.md

 A fix mas been merged into the unreleased ansible-2.5 branch.

-# Deploy solr master and slave
+# Deploy solr main and replica

 To local dev vagrant vm
-Update your local Vagrantfile and add catsolrmaster-dev and catsolrslave-dev Update your local inventory/vagrant file and ensure the solr group is present
+Update your local Vagrantfile and add catsolrmain-dev and catsolrreplica-dev Update your local inventory/vagrant file and ensure the solr group is present